tusen-ai/naive-ui/src/message/demos/enUS/index.demo-entry.md

 <n-space vertical>
 <n-alert title="Prerequisite" type="warning">
-  If you want use message, you need to wrap the component where you call related methods inside <n-text code>n-message-provider</n-text> and inject <n-text code>message</n-text>.
+  If you want use message, you need to wrap the component where you call related methods inside <n-text code>n-message-provider</n-text> and use <n-text code>useMessage</n-text> to get the API.
 </n-alert>
 For example: